Françoise d'Aubigné, Marquise de Maintenon: Influence in education

 Maison royale de Saint-Louis is considered to have greatly influenced the demands of the Society of Revolutionary Republican Women, the first women's political interest group founded in 1793.
 Their successful attempt to link gender equality through the educational system's reformation and the enforcement of the 1724 royal ordinance that imposed compulsory universal primary education, was inspired by the 17th-century treatises by Madame de Maintenon and François Fénelon.
 In the Revolutionary context, Madame de Maintenon's ideas were used by local officials and philanthropists who successfully established neighbourhood primary schools that accepted many young poor girls.
-Her work had a lasting impact on the original feminist movement, which gathered in Parisian salons and during the Age of Enlightenment, one aim of which was to promote educational equality between sexes to both improve society with more capable workers and help lower-class women escape their condition and prostitution.
+Her work had a lasting impact on the original feminist movement, which gathered in Parisian salons and during the Age of Enlightenment, one aim of which was to promote educational equality between sexes to both improve society with more capable workers and to help lower-class women escape their condition and prostitution.

 Later life

-After her husband's death in 1715, Françoise retired to Saint-Cyr with a pension of 48,000 livres by the Duc d'Orléans and regent of France.
+After her husband's death in 1715, Françoise retired to the Maison royale de Saint-Louis at Saint-Cyr-l'École with a pension of 48,000 livres by the Duc d'Orléans and regent of France.
 She continued to receive visitors at Saint-Cyr, including Tsar Peter the Great of Russia.
 He was seated at a chair by the foot of her bed and asked what her illness was, to which she replied, "Old age".
 She asked what brought him to her room, to which he replied, "I came to see everything worthy of note that France contains."
 He later remarked to his aides that she had rendered a great service to the King and nation.

 Françoise died on 15 April 1719, at the age of 83.
 Her will expressed her wishes to be buried in the choir at Saint-Cyr and bequeath her Château de Maintenon to her niece, Françoise Charlotte d'Aubigné, Duchess of Noailles and her brother Charles' only daughter.
 In her honour, a small island, off the coast of Cape Breton, Nova Scotia, Canada, which at that time was known as "L'Île Royale", was attributed to her; this island was named Isle Madame (first noted as l'Isle de la Marquise).